Tensor invariants for multipartite entanglement classification: Distinguishing power of trace-invariants for a subset of hypergraph-tensor states and Haar-random states

 For different choices of the $x_p$, the rightmost sum coincides, up to $+ k(G) x_0$, with different geometrical invariants of $(D-1)$-dimensional triangulations.
 For instance, for the choice $x_p=(-1)^{D-p-1}$, one recovers $ \sum_{p = 0}^{D} \kappa^{(p)}x_p = \kappa + \chi$, where $\chi = \sum_{i = 0}^{D-1} (-1)^{i}f_i$ is the Euler characteristics of the triangulation, which vanishes for odd-dimensional manifolds.
 Fixing $R\in\{0,\ldots, D\}$ and choosing $x_p=0$ for $p \le D-R-1 $ and $x_p= (-1)^{R-D+p} \binom{p}{R-D+p}$ for $p \in\{D-R, \ldots, D\}$, one obtains $\sum_{p = 0}^{D} \kappa^{(p)}x_p = h_R$, the $R$-th component of the $h$-vector of the triangulation see \eg Refs.~\cite{McMullen1971,billera1980sufficiency,Lutz_Sulanke_Swartz_2009}. \end{rem}

 \paragraph{Producing graphs satisfying these conditions.}

-Thm.~\ref{th:RefState_Equiv} provides a set of trace-invariants whose knowledge allows determining the $\LU$-equivalence class of a reference state.
-As discussed at the end of Sec.~\ref{sub:LU-inequivalent-reference-states}, for fixed $D$ and for some fixed sub-family of $\LU$-inequivalent reference states, one may wonder whether there exists a simpler set of trace-invariants that indeed take a different set of values for these states.
-Considering for instance the reference states $\ket{\GHZ}$, $\ket{\GHZ\vert_B}$, $\ket{\phi_p}$, $\ket{\Phi_\tau}$ and $\ket{\varphi}$ introduced in this subsection, the question is whether one can produce a simpler set of graphs $G$ satisfying all the conditions listed in the tables above.
+Thm.~\ref{th:RefState_Equiv} provides a set of trace-invariants whose knowledge allows determining the $\LU$-equivalence class of an HT state.
+As discussed at the end of Sec.~\ref{sub:LU-inequivalent-reference-states}, for fixed $D$ and for some fixed sub-family of $\LU$-inequivalent HT states, one may wonder whether there exists a simpler set of trace-invariants that indeed take a different set of values for these states.
+Considering for instance the HT states $\ket{\GHZ}$, $\ket{\GHZ\vert_B}$, $\ket{\phi_p}$, $\ket{\Phi_\tau}$ and $\ket{\varphi}$ introduced in this subsection, the question is whether one can produce a simpler set of graphs $G$ satisfying all the conditions listed in the tables above.

 In the tripartite case, Fig.~\ref{fig:ExDistinction} shows such a graph\footnote{Note that the first graph fulfilling all these conditions appears at $k(G) = 9$.
 This is not surprising, since requiring faces of different sizes together with a non-vanishing genus forces $k(G)\geq 9$.} $G\in\cG_3$.
 Choosing the same labels for the black and white vertices linked by an edge of color 1, the permutations describing this example are